abhijitsarkar/feign/README.md

         Same can be done for all the default matchers in the `feign-core` module.

    * Add custom matcher: Create a bean that implements `BiFunction<Request, FeignMapping, Boolean>`.
 It will be added to the list of matchers.
+For a mapping to be found, all matchers must match the request.

    * Provide custom id generator: Feign ships with a default id generator that generates an id according to the following logic: